Conreality/conreality-wiki/Swarm-Battle-Demo.md

 ## Questions

-1. Good flocking algorithm for swarms?
+1. Choose good flocking algorithms for the two swarms.

   * To be researched from the academic literature.